 (Click the ‘OK’ button to set your new date settings)

 Click on the Schedule button to save your republishing settings …

 (Post Publish Section – Schedule Button)

-Your saved post will now show as being “Scheduled” in your Table of Posts …
+Your post status will now show as being “Scheduled” in your Posts area …

-You can also see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …
+You can see which scheduled posts are queued for publishing in your WP dashboard’s ‘Activity’ panel …

 (WP Dashboard – Activity screen)

-Useful Tip: The above method also works for editing WordPress pages.
+Useful Tip: The above method also works for editing WP pages.

 Edit Post Date And Time

 You can reschedule your post by changing the date and time that the post was published.
 Enter a new date (and time) and click Schedule.